NATO Air Policing: securing Allied airspace

-NATO Air Policing is a peacetime mission, which aims to preserve the security of Alliance airspace.
-It is a collective task and involves the continuous presence – 24 hours a day, 365 days a year – of fighter aircraft and crews, which are ready to react quickly to airspace violations.
+NATO Air Policing is a peacetime mission that aims to preserve the security of Alliance airspace.
+It is a collective task and involves the continuous presence – 24 hours a day, 365 days a year – of fighter aircraft and crews, which are ready to react quickly to possible airspace violations.

 - The Supreme Allied Commander Europe (SACEUR) is responsible for the conduct of the NATO Air Policing mission.